 Busted!
 Don’t let debt fool you.

-According to the Home Buyer and Seller Generational Trends Report, 22% of all homebuyers have student loans.
+According to research by the National Association of Realtors, nearly a quarter of all homebuyers have student loans.
 Other common debts include auto loans, credit cards, and health care costs.
 Rather than letting your debt negatively affect your home-buying decisions, know that accruing debt and showing the trustworthiness to pay it back is a crucial element of your credit score.

 The bigger issue is making sure your debt-to-income ratio is not too high.
 What is debt-to-income ratio?
 Add up all your monthly debt payments.
 Divide that total by your gross monthly income.
 The ratio, shown as a percentage, is used by lenders to determine how well you manage monthly debts — and if you can afford to repay a loan.

 Before assuming your debt will prohibit you from buying a house, meet with your lender or contact one of the Numerica home loan team members to review your options.

 Myth 3: You need amazing credit

 Busted!
 You are more than your credit score.

 It’s true, your credit score factors into getting a better mortgage rate.
 However, even those with less-than-stellar credit might qualify for a home loan.
 Your credit score is part of your story, but it’s not all of you.

 Typically, there are home loan options for people with credit scores 620 and above.
 Each lender has its own criteria for approval.
 Although interest rates are sometimes higher for people with lower credit scores, they may still be approved.

 Talk with your lender and explore your loan options.
 Remember, Numerica looks at your entire financial picture when approving your home loan.
 We’re committed to serving people, not credit scores.

 Myth 4: Pre-qualification and pre-approval are the same

 Busted!
 Pre-qualification does not mean, “I got the loan.”